Insert DML With Bind Variable: Why?

 - How to apply USING clause for assigning values to the bind variable used in the SQL query which we desire to run dynamically.

-Do make sure to check the video as there I have discussed how to deal with “ORA-01008: Not All Variables Bound” Error.
+In addition, do make sure to check the video as there I have discussed how to deal with “ORA-01008: Not All Variables Bound” Error.
 I bet you don’t want to miss the solution to this error as it is very important from oracle database certification perspective.

 Also, stay tuned as in the next tutorial we will learn how to deal with multiple bind variables by applying Using clause of execute immediate in Oracle Database.